Norfolk's top 10 museums

 In the magnificent stone keep you can see how the Castle was constructed.
 Peep through the windows of a giant model and watch animations showing what life was like at the time of Henry I. A fascinating prison display reveals how attitudes to crime and punishment have changed.

 There are galleries devoted to Boudicca, Queen of the Iceni, Anglo-Saxons and Vikings.
 Step even further back in time to experience the atmosphere of an Egyptian tomb with its ancient mummies.

 Go wild in the Natural History galleries and discover creatures from all over the world.
 Learn about Victorian collectors, taxidermy, geology, fossils, birds, botany and butterflies.

 In the Art Galleries, there are superb displays of fine and decorative arts, including the best collections anywhere of paintings by the Norwich School of Artists, Lowestoft Porcelain and ceramic teapots.
 A delightful Decorative Arts Gallery traces 600 years of style and design.
 Changing exhibitions bring world class art into the heart of Norwich.

-New for summer 2013 – follow the story of the Norfolk Regiment and the men who served around the world, through 300 years of soldiers' stories.
+Follow the story of the Norfolk Regiment and the men who served around the world, through 300 years of soldiers' stories.

 At the heart of the museum are the stories of Norwich people.
 Sometimes ordinary and sometimes extraordinary, they all helped to create the modern city.

-there's flamboyant hatmaker Rumsey Wells, diarist Parson Woodforde, designer Thomas Jeckyll, as well as local girl Ethel George and Bridewell inmate Jane Sellers.
+There's flamboyant hatmaker Rumsey Wells, diarist Parson Woodforde, designer Thomas Jeckyll, as well as local girl Ethel George and Bridewell inmate Jane Sellers.